Open science: Background

-Science is broadly understood as collecting, analyzing, publishing, reanalyzing, critiquing, and reusing data.
+Science is broadly understood as collecting, analyzing, publishing, reanalyzing, criticizing, and reusing data.
 Proponents of open science identify a number of barriers that impede or dissuade the broad dissemination of scientific data.

 These include financial paywalls of for-profit research publishers, restrictions on usage applied by publishers of data, poor formatting of data or use of proprietary software that makes it difficult to re-purpose, and cultural reluctance to publish data for fears of losing control of how the information is used.

 According to the FOSTER taxonomy Open science can often include aspects of Open access, Open data and the open source movement whereby modern science requires software to process data and information.